-QNB cautiously evaluates and considers opportunities for international expansion in emerging markets, based upon well-defined criteria, including the following: (i) whether the State and/or Qatari companies have economic and business relationships in such markets; (ii) the size of the population in such markets; (iii) legal, regulatory and compliance issues with doing business in such markets; (iv) the penetration in such markets for the types of banking products and services offered by QNB; and (v) the ability for QNB to differentiate and leverage its competitive advantage.
+QNB cautiously evaluates and considers opportunities for international expansion in emerging markets, based upon well-defined criteria, including the following: (i) whether the State and/or Qatari companies have economic and business relationships in such markets; (ii) the size of the population in such markets; (iii)

+legal, regulatory and compliance issues with doing business in such markets; (iv) the penetration in such markets for the types of banking products and services offered by QNB; and (v) the ability for QNB to differentiate and leverage its competitive advantage.

-QNB intends to open a branch in Hong Kong in 2018 and is in the process of preparing its application for submission to the Hong Kong Monetary Authority.
+QNB intends to open a branch in Hong Kong in 2018 and has submitted its application to the Hong Kong Monetary Authority.
 Positioned as the gateway to greater China and Asia, QNB believes that Hong Kong is an attractive market to raise liquidity.
 QNB intends to capitalise on Hong Kong's opportunities for raising liquidity, with a focus on corporate lending, trade and structured finance.
 Furthermore, the proposed Hong Kong branch is intended to complement QNB's current branches in Singapore and India by enhancing QNB's coverage across Asia.